-Congressman Ted W. Lieu (D-Los Angeles County) started the 33rd Congressional District’s inaugural Youth Advisory Council (YAC) in early 2018.
-YAC students will have a chance to meet with a diverse group of peers from their community to discuss issues of importance and consider ways of getting involved locally.
-The YAC will work directly with staff in Rep. Lieu’s office to collaborate on key issues for young people in California’s 33rd district.
+Congressman Ted W. Lieu (D-Los Angeles County) started California's 33rd Congressional District’s inaugural Youth Advisory Council (YAC) in early 2018.
+YAC students will meet with a diverse group of peers from their community to discuss issues of importance and consider ways of getting involved locally.
+The YAC will work directly with staff in Rep. Lieu’s office to collaborate on key issues for young people in California’s 33rd District.
 Students in 9th through 12th grade that live or attend school in the district are eligible to apply.

 - An official high school transcript

 - Two letters of recommendation (from non-family members)

 - One-page essay explaining why you wish to be a member of the Council

 - There will be 8 scheduled meetings with staff per year.
 Students will need to attend 6 of the 8 meetings to remain in good standing: